EOSIO/eos/contracts/eoslib/tutorial.md

 ...
 ```

-This shows that it attempted to apply your transaction, printed the initial "Hello World" and then aborted when `eos::requireAuth` failed to find authorization of account `initb`.
+This shows that it attempted to apply your transaction, printed the initial "Hello World" and then aborted when `eosio::requireAuth` failed to find authorization of account `initb`.

 We can fix that by telling `eosc` to add the required permission: